jhonnyfmartinez/manipulating-ionic-modals/readme.md

 Pop-up modal html

-As you can see there is a slightly difference in the pop-up width, here is where you customise sizes as much as you need.
+As you can see there is a slight difference in the pop-up width, here is where you customize sizes as much as you need.

 Creating and opening a popup modal.